netdata/netdata/README.md

 -   A **metrics collector** for system and application metrics (including web servers, databases, containers, and much more),
--   A custom **database engine** to store recent metrics in memory and "spill" historical metrics to disk for efficient long-term storage,
+-   A **long-term metrics storage database** that stores recent metrics in memory and "spills" historical metrics to disk for efficient long-term storage,
 -   A super fast, interactive, and modern **metrics visualizer** optimized for anomaly detection,
--   And an **alarms notification engine** - an advanced watchdog for detecting performance and availability issues
+-   And an **alarms notification engine** for detecting performance and availability issues.

 All the above, are packaged together in a very flexible, extremely modular, distributed application.